 7. Natal Ghost Frog

-The Nilgai is the largest antelope found in Asia.
-They are commonly found in India, Pakistan, and Nepal in southwest Asia.
-The natural habitats of nilgai are flat woodlands and scrubs.
-They are similar to cattle and are considered sacred by Hindu practitioners.
+The nilgai is the largest antelope found in Asia.
+They are commonly found in southwest Asia in the countries of India, Pakistan, and Nepal living in flat woodlands and scrubs.
+They are similar to cattle and are considered sacred by people who practice Hinduism.

 21. Noodle Fish

 Noodle fish are tiny freshwater fish that have skinny, transparent bodies without a lot of scales.
 They are often enjoyed in soups by people who live in East Asian countries like Korea, China, and Japan.
 They can be found in coastal waters where they spawn and are sometimes called ‘icefish’ due to their translucent color.